crnorris1/a2-cameronnorris/README.md

 3. class selectors (like .flexbox)
 - **Design Achievement 3** I used used flexbox to style the button and enter box
 - **Design Achievement 4** I used Google Fonts like Raleway and Grenze Gotisch

+### AI use:
+I used ChatGPT primarily in the beginning of the assignment to help me understand how the front end and backend js files talk to each other.
+It helped me understand the server file's limitations and why things like appdata had to be send to main and not just accessed as a variable.
+I also used it to explain to me how formatting an array for HTML use worked, as I did not understand why it could not be placed with a simple innerHTML line.